See the Lights

 GPS coordinates: N 35° 54.232' W 81° 54.286'

-Highway 181 has an overlook that used to be marked with a sign provided by the Forest Service but that sign has since been stolen.
+Highway 181has an overlook that has been recently upgraded by the Burke County Tourisim department.
 It is about a mile south of the Barkhouse Picnic area.
-The gravelled pull-off has a steel road barrier type low fence The view from here is toward Brown Mountain itself, an obscure, low ridge in the distance.
-The vegetation makes it difficult to see when the leaves are on the trees (ie, other than winter).
+The paved pull-off has a steel road barrier type low fence and information signs about the view in both the direction toward Brown Mountain itself, an obscure, low ridge in the distance, as well as toward Jonas Ridge in the opposite direction (from where our Camera 1 looks).

 GPS coordinates: N 35° 56.525' W 81° 50.513'